JacobMJones/tick-animator-using-recoil/README.md

+learn RecoilJs
-The goal of this project is to learn RecoilJs and make a smooth and interactive frame animmation in React
+make a smooth and interactive frame animmation in React